NhatHoang2002/raw-note/_posts/dataquest/2018-09-09-dataquest-2-pandas-numpy-fundamentals.md

 - **Add many series into a df**: convert 1 series to df and then add other series to this df as new columns.

-{% include more.html content="[Go to Dataquest note 2: Exploratory Data Visualization](/dataquest-2-exploratory-data-visualization)." %}
+{% include more.html content="[Go to Dataquest note 2: Data Visualization (Exploratory & Stotytelling](/dataquest-2-exploratory-data-visualization)." %}